Akuli/odotdot/docs/builtins.md

 object.

 Classes have these attributes:
+- `some_class.name` is the name of the class as a [String](#string).
+This attribute is only for debugging, and it cannot be set after creating the class.
 - `some_class.getters` is a mapping with attribute name strings as keys and attribute getter functions (see below) as values.
 - `some_class.setters` is a similar mapping as `getters` for setter functions.